porsche-design-system/porsche-design-system/README.md

 This tool automatically creates a catalog of ui components.
 For its magic to work, new components have to follow a few rules:

-1. **File location:** A component is developed as a self containing element under `packages/workshop/src/components`.
+1. **File location:** A component is developed as a self containing element under `packages/ui-kit-js/src/components`.
-1. **Export:** The component needs to be exported in `packages/workshop/src/index.ts`.
-1. **Component description:** A component should have a `COMPONENTNAME.code.mdx` and a `COMPONENTNAME.design.mdx` file which describes its general purpose, design/development specifications and examples.
+1. **Component description:** A component should have a `COMPONENTNAME.code.md` and a `COMPONENTNAME.design.md` file which describes its general purpose, design/development specifications and examples.
 1. **Props:** The component has to describe its props using typescript types and documentation.